Development Permits

 Watercourse Protection Development Areas

-A Watercourse Protection Development Permit Application must be submitted for construction projects planned in the Watercourse Protection Areas identified in Schedule I of the OCP:
+A Watercourse Protection Development Permit may be required for construction projects located within the Watercourse Protection Areas identified in:

 Hazard Lands Development Areas